inukshuk/jekyll-scholar/README.md

     query: "@*[url]" #=> includes all entries with a url field
     query: "@*[status!=review]" #=> includes all entries whose status field is not set to 'review'
     query: "@book[year <= 1900 && author ^= Poe]" #=> Books published before 1900 where the author matches /Poe/
+    query: "!@book" #=> includes all entries with a type other than book

-Please note that some of these queries require bibtex-ruby 2.0.7 or later versions.
+Please note that some of these queries require BibTeX-Ruby 2.3.0 or later versions.
 You can also overwrite the configuration's query parameter in each bibliography tag individually as described above.